 devoted to the fields of humanities, fine arts, law, political science, medicine, pharmacology translation, education, labor, economics, and the natural sciences, and draws Spanish students from throughout the world to its highly touted programs in psychology and social sciences.
 The facultades

 are scattered around the city amid vestiges of Iberian, Roman, Arab, Catholic, Jewish, and Islamic history that have shaped Granada’s architecture, social tone, and patterns of everyday life.
 UCEAP’s Study Center in Granada is well placed to offer advice and other support to students making their way around this excellent university.

 Internships abroad are a great way to enhance your resume for today’s competitive job market.
 Stand out from your peers, gain hands-on experience, and develop your global professional network.

-- Participate in teaching activities and provide instructional support for preschool and elementary school children in Spanish or English
+- Placements typically require participation as assistant teachers (e.g. preparing teaching activities and instructional support for preschool and elementary school children in Spanish or English).

 Setting Up Your Internship